 A maple board provides quality advantages at a price that won’t break the bank.
 Although the cost varies depending on the make of the board and other factors, overall the costs will be within budgets of anyone shopping for home or workplace.

 Natural maple is a neutral tone that matches any kitchen color scheme.
 But you don’t have to limit yourself: maple cutting boards come in many lovely shades and patterns.

 Walnut is a stunning choice for a cutting board, a top choice for many culinary professionals.
-The shades run from dark brown to yellow depending on which section of the tree the wood is from (yellow in the outer rings and darker toward the center).
+The shades run from dark brown to yellow depending on which section of the tree the wood is from (yellow ( usually called sap wood, in the outer rings and darker toward the center).
 Dark walnut is elegant and especially lovely in kitchens with contemporary décor.
 The hardness is medium-hard, 1010 lbf, which is solid enough to last, particularly when conditioned properly, but without dulling knives.
 Like maple, walnut wood has a close grain that repels water and is naturally antimicrobial.